M66B/BackPackTrackII/README.md

 When the GPS cannot get a fix, a network location will be used as backup.

 Locations will be filtered based on distance from your last location and based on location accuracy.
-The default is to filter locations within 100 meter of the last location and locations with an accuracy of less than 100 meter.
+The default is to filter locations within 100 meter of the last location and locations with an accuracy of worse than 100 meter.

+The altitude of GPS locations will be corrected using the [EGM96](http://en.wikipedia.org/wiki/EGM96) model, which can make a significant difference in some areas.

 From the status bar notification you can make an extra trackpoint or a new waypoint.
 Waypoints will be automatically reverse geocoded if there is an internet connection, otherwise this can be done later using the waypoint editor.